 Once accredited at the Proficient Teacher level, teachers are then required to maintain their accreditation every five years by completing one hundred hours of professional development courses, 50 hours of which must be from an accredited provider.
-In the last twelve months Mrs Margin and Mrs Neaves completed their maintenance of accreditation.
+In the last twelve months Mrs Joel, Mrs Tor and Mr Blake completed their maintenance of accreditation.
+These three teachers, together with Mrs Cowper will successfully move from Band 2 to Band 3 and became 'Experienced Teachers' in 2016 under the Association of Independent School's ISTAA Accreditation system.
+Mrs Tor completed the requirements for becoming an 'Experienced teacher' through Action Research and received an Award of Excellence for this by the Association of Independent Schools.